gwcbi/HPC/filetransfer.md

 1. [Download Cyberduck](https://cyberduck.io/) and open it on your computer.
 2. In the top left corner, click "Open Connection"
 4. Select "SFTP (SSH File Transfer Protocol)"
-4. Fill in the server: login.colonialone.gwu.edu and your GW username and password.
+4. Fill in the server: pegasus.colonialone.gwu.edu and your GW username and password.
 5. Press "Connect" and you can see the files in your home directory on Colonial One.
 6. Drag and drop files to and from your finder window on a Mac or windows explorer on a windows machine.